borkomandic/php-registration/README.md

 ## Installation

 1. Clone the repository.
-2. Run `composer install` to install dependencies and set up autoloading.
-3. Configure your web server to serve the `public/` directory as the document root.
-4. Adjust `src/Utils/Database.php` with your database connection details.
+2. Run `docker compose up` from within the cloned folder.
+Composer dependencies will install automatically from en entrypoint script of apache.

 ## Usage

-Navigate to the public URL configured in your web server to access the registration system.
+Navigate to localhost/registration.
 The application expects POST requests with `email`, `password`, and `password2` parameters for user registration.

 ## Extending the System